D4dx-backend/ward-management/ward-management-system/CLUSTER_VISITS_SEPARATION_COMPLETE.md

 ### For Users:
 1. **DockerSurvey page** still works for docket/basic survey
-2. **New cluster visits page** handles all cluster visit functionality
+2. **New House Visits page** handles all House Visit functionality
 3. **Dashboard** automatically uses new system

 ## 🚀 **Ready to Use**

-The new cluster visits system is completely ready and will:
+The new House Visits system is completely ready and will:
 - ✅ **Show your actual form weeks** (31, 30, 29 from 2025)
 - ✅ **Display all 6 clusters** dynamically
 - ✅ **Save data independently** from DockerSurvey